Who Is Involved

 FREELANCE

-Talat has worked with our Organisation Learning Group as well helping across other areas of the development phase.
+Talat worked with our Organisation Learning Group as well helping across other areas of the development phase.
 More about Talat.

 • Jennifer Williams